prodak97/portfolio-manager/README.md

 3. **Data not saving**: Check if localStorage is enabled in your browser
 4. **TypeScript errors**: Make sure all dependencies are properly installed

+## Changelog

+- Project start and end dates are now displayed in dd/mm/yy format for consistency and improved readability.
+- Added Core Competencies section: displays a dot-list of skill categories in the portfolio view.

 ## Future Enhancements

 Potential features to add: